keianasnell/pm-interview-prep/README.md

 - to add: screenshot of spreadsheet

 **(In my experience) the most important factor in getting your foot in the door is a referral**.
 This often leaves people resorting to DMing every employee on Linkedin and blind-messaging former high school classmates at Google on Facebook (guilty); really, this should be a much more thought-out process that starts MONTHS/YEARS before your application.
-It means getting involved in your local ACM/IEEE/flavor of tech organization of your choice; attending company events and getting to know your recruiter; networking the shit out of yourself. *I know it's fucking exhausting and terrible and you would rather spend your time actually having fun*, but it makes the referral process a lot less painful when you know people have your back.
-I made a ton of friends during my time working with UCLA ACM, *and* it so happens that many of those people are now at top tech companies that are generous with their referrals if I want them.
+It means getting involved in your local ACM/IEEE/flavor of tech organization of your choice; attending company events and getting to know your recruiter; networking the shit out of yourself. *I know it's  exhausting and terrible and you would rather spend your time actually having fun*, but it makes the referral process a lot less painful when you know people have your back.
+I made a lot of friends during my time working with UCLA ACM, *and* it so happens that many of those people are now at top tech companies that are generous with their referrals if I want them.
 I'm not telling you to farm friends for referrals, but do what you gotta do (in a non-sociopathic way).

 * Of course, a referral is not a guarantee.
 Sometimes it is just putting your name in a smaller (still gigantic) database of applications, not to be confused with the absolutely endless database of non-referred applications.
 But having someone vouch for you can be a good indicator.